bdsmith147/quanta_qiskit_workshop/README.md

 3. Recognize various single- and multi-qubit gates and predict their effects on a qubit's state.

-## :loudspeaker: Preliminary Instruction:
+## :loudspeaker: Preliminary Instructions:
 * State space of a qubit
 * Setting up a quantum cicuit
   * The difference between classical and quantum channels
 * Registering with IBM Quantum Experience

+(*The following paragraphs are personal notes for designing the introductory presentation* )

-There are lots of different platforms for designing quantum circuits.
+> There are lots of different platforms for designing quantum circuits.
 Qiskit is just one of them.
 The reason we have chosen to work with this ons is because of the availability and accessibliity of IBM's online interactive textbook.
 For individuals who are new to this, it gets them off the ground faster; for those with more experience, this provides them an easy opportunity to explore the functionality.

-Instruction will be very minimal; participants will be required to study and seek out answers with their assigned partner.
+> Instruction will be very minimal; participants will be required to study and seek out answers with their assigned partner.
 I am willing to help as a resource, but my abilities will be limited with such a large group.
 I've provided tips and suggestions for when you get stuck.
 When 30 minutes remain, I will update the website with my pages of solutions that I compiled while working through these labs myself.

-The purpose of these challenges is to provide a venue for us to learn and explore.
+> The purpose of these challenges is to provide a venue for us to learn and explore.
 Maybe we know about these concepts, and we know that there are companies and tools to use, but we might not have set aside time to really engage with them.
 We should acknowlege that we are all learning here.
 This should be a safe place to “Take chances, make mistakes, and get messy!”
 Raise your hand if you agree with this!

 ## :warning: Disclaimer: